Mapzone/mapzone-plugins/README.md

 ## Pricing model and billing

-Just like the basicPlugin fees are charged per member of an organization (user) per month.
+Just like the basic mapzone.io fee the plugin fees are billed per members of an organization (users) per month.
+The minimum time to use (and be billed for) a plugin is one month.

+A user can terminate using a plugin at any time.
+The plugin is available until the end of the billing period (month).
+If a user needs the functions for just one month, then he/she can select and activate the plugin and deactivate right afterwards.
+The plugin is then billed for just one month.
+The plugin can be re-activated at any time.

 ### Example plugin fees